How to prepare and cook food safely

 Wash fruit and vegetables under cold running water before you eat them.
 This helps remove visible dirt and germs that may be on the surface.
 Peeling or cooking fruit and vegetables can also remove these germs.

-Never use washing-up liquid or other household cleaning products to clean fruit and vegetables, as they're not intended for human consumption and you may accidentally leave some of the product on the food.
+Never use washing-up liquid or other household cleaning products to clean fruit and vegetables.
+These products are not intended for human consumption and you may accidentally leave some on the food.

 Find out more about washing fruit and vegetables.